pstorozenko/pstorozenko.github.io/content/posts/playing-with-style-transfer.md

 ### Adjusting for images from you local disk

-If you want to upload an image from disk to process you can do it as well!
+If you want to upload an image from your local disk to process you can do it as well!
 Just click here and there:

 ![](/posts/playing-with-style-transfer/upload.png)